SridharShyam/19AI405ExpNo3/README.md

 To do this, a queue is used.
 All the adjacent unvisited nodes of the current level are pushed into the queue, and the current-level nodes are marked visited and popped from the queue.
 Illustration:
 Let us understand the working of the algorithm with the help of the following example.
-Step1: Initially queue and visited arrays are empty.
+Step-1: Initially queue and visited arrays are empty.
 </p>

 ![image](https://github.com/natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/87870499/8acdebf8-ecc2-4d10-a208-45cce441f059)

 Queue and visited arrays are empty initially.
-Step2: Push node 0 into queue and mark it visited.
+Step-2: Push node 0 into queue and mark it visited.

 ![image](https://github.com/natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/87870499/0e9ce012-8e1f-43d7-b7b9-c0fb19fe0c3f)

 Push node 0 into queue and mark it visited.
-Step 3: Remove node 0 from the front of queue and visit the unvisited neighbours and push them into queue.
+Step-3: Remove node 0 from the front of queue and visit the unvisited neighbours and push them into queue.

 ![image](https://github.com/natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/87870499/67d8fa3b-ce9e-46c2-9dd7-089e204e667a)

-Step 4: Remove node 1 from the front of queue and visit the unvisited neighbours and push them into queue.
+Step-4: Remove node 1 from the front of queue and visit the unvisited neighbours and push them into queue.

 ![image](https://github.com/natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/87870499/b0cf0fde-8a86-41cb-a054-36875ac24ab0)

-Step 5: Remove node 2 from the front of queue and visit the unvisited neighbours and push them into queue.
+Step-5: Remove node 2 from the front of queue and visit the unvisited neighbours and push them into queue.

 ![image](https://github.com/natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/87870499/8968a163-6b3a-4f7e-8ad4-bbf24f326b9b)

-Step 6: Remove node 3 from the front of queue and visit the unvisited neighbours and push them into queue.
+Step-6: Remove node 3 from the front of queue and visit the unvisited neighbours and push them into queue.
 As we can see that every neighbours of node 3 is visited, so move to the next node that are in the front of the queue.

 ![image](https://github.com/natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/87870499/7a1c1b16-ea69-497f-a099-8440200f6dc0)

-Steps 7: Remove node 4 from the front of queue and visit the unvisited neighbours and push them into queue.
+Steps-7: Remove node 4 from the front of queue and visit the unvisited neighbours and push them into queue.
 As we can see that every neighbours of node 4 are visited, so move to the next node that is in the front of the queue.

 ![image](https://github.com/natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/87870499/8e16ffa3-c3d6-4774-822b-6eb84adedad9)